robbtraister/fusion/documentation/recipes/using-graphql-schema.md

 GraphQL's approach:
 - makes it easier to reason about your code and exactly how it depends on the content it fetches
 - gives you increased querying flexibility without the overhead of separate endpoints for separate data shapes, and
-- improves performance by allowing you to request only the data you need and nothing more
+- reduces payload size (thereby improving performance) by allowing you to request only the data you need and nothing more

 While GraphQL is often used on data retrieved from a database, there's no reason we can't use it on the JSON documents we'll be fetching from content sources - so that's exactly what we'll do.